Dojaejung, new unit from NCT to debut in April

 K-pop sensation NCT is launching a new unit with three of its members Doyoung, Jaehyun and Jungwoo.

-The trio will make its debut as Dojaejung with its first mini album “Perfume" on April 17, according to SM Entertainment on Monday.
+The trio will make their debut as Dojaejung with their first mini album “Perfume" on April 17, according to SM Entertainment on Monday.

 The mini album carries a total of six tracks led by the titular track “Perfume,” and five side tracks of diverse genres.